pabloboo/kotlin-learning/RunTracker/README.md

 pathPoints is MutableLiveData<MutableList<MutableList<LatLng>>>() because it needs to be a list of lists in case a user stops and starts the tracking again (if the user does that the two tracks shouldn't be connected, that's why it is a list of lists).

+# Drawing the Running Track on the Map

+The Map of the RunningScreen is subscribed to the changes in location written in the TrackingService.

+With the current code it doesn't permit to stop and resume a run because there is only a list of LatLng, not a list of lists of LatLng.